scala/scala3/docs/docs/reference/principled-meta-programming.md

 phase-consistent, since `n` appears in a splice without an enclosing quote.
 Normally that would be a problem because it means that we need the _value_ of `n` at compile time, which is not available for general parameters.
-But since `n` is a transparent parameter of a macro, we know that at the macro’s expansion point `n` will be instantiated to a constant, so the value of `n` will in fact be known at this point.
+But since `n` is a inline parameter of a macro, we know that at the macro’s expansion point `n` will be instantiated to a constant, so the value of `n` will in fact be known at this point.
 To reflect this, we loosen the phase consistency requirements as follows:

- - If `x` is a transparent value (or a transparent parameter of an inline function) of type Boolean, Byte, Short, Int, Long, Float, Double, Char or String, it can be accessed in all contexts where the number of splices minus the number of quotes between use and definition
+ - If `x` is a inline value (or a inline parameter of an inline function) of type Boolean, Byte, Short, Int, Long, Float, Double, Char or String, it can be accessed in all contexts where the number of splices minus the number of quotes between use and definition